jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 This is Mercer.
 Mercer puts together a weekly email she calls the Inbox Inventory, which lets our entire team know what happened in support that week.
 She runs through the support volume, major issues, and questions she thinks need resolving.
-This has led to a lot of whole team involvement in solving our big support problems.
+Because our big support problems touch all parts of the company, this email has led to a lot of whole team involvement and conversations.

 ## Otters!

-I really just wanted an excuse to put otters on a slide.
+Sorry, I just really wanted an excuse to put otters on a slide.
+I just love this image - look how cute they are!

 I think that because we aren't slammed with the volume of support that a light-weight practitioner is, we get to build an amazing team, slowly and thoughtfully.
 We get to identify potential team members with special interests and skills that can make our customers more awesome.

 When you do that, customers will thank you (with their money) for considering their time in helping them achieve their goals.

 ## Takeaway 3

-You will not automate away people by adopting a heavy ass weight approach.
+Take-away number 3: You will not automate away people by adopting a heavy ass weight approach.
 Instead, you will give them the headroom and the freedom to make amazing things and give your customers superpowers.

 ---